danieloh0714/film-review-classifier/README.md

 ```
 pip install -r requirements.txt
 ```
 Run the main.py file to run the provided tests.
-Edit the `alldata.txt` file
+Edit the `alldata.txt` file and add your own film reviews (in the format specified above) to see how my accurately my classifier with categorize them.